 Genre Painting of the Capital City (Bianjing or Kaifeng) of the Song Dynasty, by Artist Zhang Zeduan (1085 — 1145) — The Palace Museum

-Duofu was the oldest (17 years old), unmarried princess at that time, so she was offered to the King of Jin.
+Duofu was the oldest (17 years old) unmarried princess then, so she was offered to the King of Jin.

-But the king didn’t like her much, so she was sent to do laundry for years, after being humiliated for several times.
+But the king didn’t like her much, so she was sent to do laundry for years after being humiliated several times.

-Years later, she was enslaved by another powerful lord of the nomadic regime, who got tired of her and soon assigned her to marry to an official of Song who was also captured during that war.
+Years later, she was enslaved by another powerful lord of the nomadic regime, who got tired of her and soon assigned her to marry an official of Song, who was also captured during that war.

-Duofu and her husband lived a poverty life since after.
+Duofu and her husband lived a poverty life since then.

 A sachet of Song Dynasty — Nanjing Museum (Photo by Dongmaiying)